CaskProtocol/cask-lightpaper/flow-types/subscriptions.md

 provider can be a traditional web2/SaaS type business or could also be any creator, community, impact DAO or project that sustains via a recurring flow of funds from its members.
 Subscriptions are represented as an NFT in the consumers wallet and many of the properties of the NFT can be customized.
-Providers can also configure the NFT to be limited and transferrable which opens up unique web3 economic opportunities.
+Providers can also configure the NFT to be limited and transferable which opens up unique web3 economic opportunities.

 Service providers configure one or more plans with a specific interval, price, optional free trial period, and a number of other settings.
 It is also possible to create several types of discounts.
 Traditional discount codes are supported in